 The favourable head-down position is the cephalic presentation with occipito anterior position.
 This is when the baby’s head is down towards his mother’s vagina and his face and front of his body face the back.
 When the baby is in the head-down position, his spine faces the mother’s tummy.
 This way, in natural birth, when the baby is delivered, his head appears first.

 When Does the Foetus Come Into the Head-Down Position?

-Most babies turn into the head-down position between 32 and 36 weeks of pregnancy.
+New mothers are always anxious about the movement of their babies; mostly, they enquire about when do babies go head down.
+To answer this, one must know that most babies turn into the head-down position between 32 and 36 weeks of pregnancy.
 Some babies turn their heads down even after the 37th week of pregnancy, but it depends on certain factors.
-The other babies may come into occipito anterior position after the onset of labour, but the cephalic presentation will be there after 36 weeks.
-However, the ideal time for the baby to arrive into the head-down position is between 32 and 36 weeks.
+The other babies may come into the occipito anterior position after the onset of labour, but the cephalic presentation will occur after 36 weeks.
+However, the ideal time for the baby to reach the head-down position is between 32 and 36 weeks.

 How Will You Know If the Baby Is in the ‘Head-Down’ Position?